SonoSimInc/sonosim-candidate-project/README.md

 # SonoSim Candidate Project

+# Some quick updates to the candidate2 branch by dash
+# please disregard

 This project was created to assess the skills of SonoSim Frontend Software Engineer candidates.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.1.